-Stocks inch higher as Yellen meets Fed, SEC on Reddit trading madness
+S&P, Nasdaq hit records as job market signals improvement

 Powered by

-Encouraging news on the economic front, U.S. jobless claims fell to 779,000, a better level than the 830,000 estimates.
-Continuing claims also dipped to 4.59 million, while still elevated, it is a small sign of progress in the COVID-19 recovery.
+Encouraging news on the economic front showed initial jobless claims last week fell to 779,000, less than the 830,000 estimate.
+Continuing claims, meanwhile, dipped to 4.59 million.

-On Capitol Hill, Democrats in the House and Senate are set to introduce a resolution Thursday calling on President Biden to take executive action and erase $50,000 of federal student loan debt per individual.
+On Capitol Hill, Democrats in the House and Senate introduced a resolution Thursday calling on President Biden to take executive action and erase $50,000 of federal student loan debt per individual.
 Biden has previously pushed back against a cancellation that large in favor of an elimination of $10,000 of student loan debt.

 REDDIT TRADERS POSE BIGGEST THREAT TO ROBINHOOD POST IPO